Skip to main content

 4. “List open bills for organization {orgId}

-Expected behavior: read-only JSON results.
-If the user’s role lacks the required permission, Grain returns a permission error.
+Expected behavior: read-only structured JSON results.
+If the user’s role lacks the required permission, Grain returns a stable permission error.
+Invalid dates should be corrected to YYYY-MM-DD.